 - Treatment of mesothelioma based on the extent of the cancer

 After the cancer is found and staged, your cancer care team will discuss your treatment options with you.
 The main factors in selecting treatment for mesotheliomas are the location and extent of the tumor, whether it has spread to lymph nodes or other organs, and your health and personal preferences.
 Based on these factors, your treatment options may include:

-In many cases, more than one of these treatments may be used.
+More than one of these treatments may be used in many cases.

 Because mesothelioma is a rare cancer, it has been hard for doctors to compare the value of different treatments.
 Only a few large clinical trials of treatments for mesothelioma have been done.
 In addition, many doctors have little or no experience treating this disease.
 They usually refer patients with this cancer to specialists who treat large numbers of mesothelioma patients at major medical centers.

 You may have different types of doctors on your treatment team, depending on the stage of your cancer and your treatment options.
 These doctors may include:

 - A thoracic surgeon: a doctor who treats diseases of the lungs and chest with surgery.